Compare Cheap Auto Insurance in Washington

 How to Find the Cheapest Rates in Washington

 - Bundle insurance: Lower your rates significantly by pairing your car insurance with a homeowners’ or renters’ policy.
-Many providers offer bundling discounts, and you can get to 25% off your premium, depending on which company you choose.
+Many providers offer bundling discounts, and you can get up to 25 percent off your premium, depending on which company you choose.

 - Practice safe driving habits: Most insurance companies offer lower rates to drivers who have no accidents or violations on their record for the past three years, because they view these drivers as less risky.
 If you do have a mark on your record but generally drive safely, consider a telematics program, which tracks your driving and offers a discount depending on your habits.